BIRDSgroup/Demixer/README.md

 python postprocessing.py finaloutput/output_folder/ True (allows merging of *de novo* strains)
 ```

 The postprocessing results reported in the manuscript are obtained by running the above command using the default value for the third parameter.
+The merged samples of invitro dataset (invitro.vcf.gz) can be downloaded from this [link](https://drive.google.com/drive/folders/1-zzEhnMofpfUvxH17KaJ23qp_SJzu9R4?usp=drive_link).
+For running this file, set db_name to **tbprof** and AD_COV to **2**.

 ### Testing new samples in .vcf file using CRyPTIC-trained parameters
 To test new samples, run the below commands to generate the sample-SNP matrix, run CGS algorithm and postprocessing.
 Requires 3 input parameters: input_.vcf_file, db_name and AD_COV.
 The intermediate and output files will be saved in finaloutput/test directory.
 A sample .vcf file for testing and the trained $\phi$ parameter can be downloaded from this [link](https://drive.google.com/drive/folders/1-zzEhnMofpfUvxH17KaJ23qp_SJzu9R4?usp=drive_link).
 Move the n_z_t0.dat file ($\phi$ parameter) to *scripts/finaloutput/Cryptic_rerun* folder.
 For running the downloaded .vcf file, set db_name to **tbprof** and AD_COV to **2**.